kimipooh/hadfieldnew/README.md

 - Square Avatars
 - Reduce excessive margins and padding
 - Expose the checkboxes for easier access
+- Improved Posts and Reply Screens
+- Improved padding for new replies
+- Hiding the +1 button
+- Author Name more visible for new replies.
+- Replies now full width with the avatars and nav widget outside

 You can install Stylebot Here
 https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha